Bioavailability: Absolute bioavailability

 Absolute bioavailability compares the bioavailability of the active drug in systemic circulation following non-intravenous administration (i.e., after oral, buccal, ocular, nasal, rectal, transdermal, subcutaneous, or sublingual administration), with the bioavailability of the same drug following intravenous administration.
-It is the fraction of the drug absorbed through non-intravenous administration compared with the corresponding intravenous administration of the same drug.
+It is the fraction of exposure to a drug (AUC) through non-intravenous administration compared with the corresponding intravenous administration of the same drug.
 The comparison must be dose normalized (e.g., account for different doses or varying weights of the subjects); consequently, the amount absorbed is corrected by dividing the corresponding dose administered.

 In pharmacology, in order to determine absolute bioavailability of a drug, a pharmacokinetic study must be done to obtain a plasma drug concentration vs time plot for the drug after both intravenous (iv) and extravascular (non-intravenous, i.e., oral) administration.
 The absolute bioavailability is the dose-corrected area under curve (AUC) non-intravenous divided by AUC intravenous.
 The formula for calculating the absolute bioavailability, F, of a drug administered orally (po) is given below (where D is dose administered).

 Therefore, a drug given by the intravenous route will have an absolute bioavailability of 100% (f = 1), whereas drugs given by other routes usually have an absolute bioavailability of less than one.

 If we compare the two different dosage forms having same active ingredients and compare the two drug bioavailability is called comparative bioavailability.